hemashushu/xiaoxuan-core-assembly/docs/statements.md

 > Note: Unlike XiaoXuan Core, all executable units in XiaoXuan Native are independent, so like top-level files, they do not have submodule names.

-### Importing Functions and Data within the Same Module
+### Importing Functions and Data from the Current Module

 If you want to import functions and data located in other submodules within the same module, you can use the special name "module" instead of the actual name of the current module, e.g.:

 - `import fn module::hello_world::do_this()`
 - `import fn module::hello_world::one::do_that()`
-- `import readonly data module::hello_world::two::message:byte[]`
+- `import readonly data module::hello_world::two::message type byte[]`

 ### Specify Module

 The name of module is implicit in the full name of the imported function and data, so the import statement does not need to specify the module.
-However, sometimes the module name does not match the full name, such as in a merged module (the XiaoXuan Core linker allows multiple modules to be merged into a single module), in which case you can use the `from` keyword to specify the module name, e.g.
+However, sometimes the module name does not match the full name, such as in a merged module (the XiaoXuan Core linker allows multiple modules to be merged into a single module, just like the _GNU ar_), in which case you can use the `from` keyword to specify the module name, e.g.

 - `import fn foo::bar(i32) -> i32 from mymod`
 - `import fn network::http_client::get(i64) -> i64 as http_get from commons_module`